March 15th, 2023

 You’ve probably all heard this a time or two before.
 It’s one of the most commonly reported “guidelines” of bariatric surgery.
 The reason this is emphasized so much is for a couple reasons:

 Protein keeps you full.
 Here’s a quick run-down on digestion.
 Simple carbs (or white carbs) digest in about 30 minutes.
-Complex carbs (whole grains, fruits, vegetables, etc.) digest in about 60 minutes.
+Complex carbs (whole grains, raw fruits, raw vegetables, etc.) digest in about 60 minutes.
 Protein takes about 3-4 hours to digest, which leaves you feeling much fuller than if you ate only carbohydrates.

 Protein maintains muscle mass.
 When someone loses weight, especially massive amounts of weight, it’s common to lose some muscle mass.
 How much, we don’t know, but we know some is normal.
 Why do you want to keep your muscle mass?
 Well muscle tissue is more active in the body than fat tissue; meaning muscle burns calories even when you’re resting (sleeping, sitting, etc.).
 Fat just sits there and takes up space, plus we know it doesn’t look that great.
 By taking in enough protein every day it helps reduce the amount of muscle mass you might lose, which is going to keep your metabolism higher than it would have been if you don’t eat enough protein daily.
 You want a higher metabolism so that you can burn as many calories per day as your body allows.